cs544-wisc/f23/p6/README.md

 ### Client

 Once the server is running, we will connect to from our juypter notebook.
 In Part 2 of the notebook, fill out the cell with the comment
 "Connect to the server" to create the client and the stub.
+We will be using the stations temperature data dataset to get the temperature readings to send for each sensor.

 Then implement the `simulate_sensor` function (having comment "TODO: gRPC client simulation") which takes in a `sensor_id` and then sends data from that sensor to the server.
-You can find the temperature data for all of the sensors `/datasets/station_temp_data.csv` and it is a CSV file having
-4 columns: [`station_id`, `date`, `type`, `value`].
-The `type` field specifies what kinda of data it is: `TMIN` (Min temperature) or `TMAX` (Max temperature).
 Your implementation should ensure that for a given `sensor_id`, it should only record data for days for which we have both the `TMIN` and `TMAX` values.
 The function should return the number of dates for which the `stub.RecordTemps` call returned an error.

 To verify your implementation, run the cell having the comment "gRPC client runner" and ensure that produces the following output:
 ```